Toilet: Ek Prem Katha

 Next we meet Jaya (Bhumi Pednekar), who doesn’t hesitate for a second to lob Bhagwanji’s prasad — a hairy, hard coconut — at the same lecherous tractor man.

 That was Mandgaon, where women were doing it khulle-mein.
-This is the gaon next door, where potty is done in the privacy of one’s lavatory.
+Jaya lives in the gaon next door, where potty is done in the privacy of one’s lavatory.

 Jaya, a local topper and moonh-phat, lives with mummy Vidya, papa Jagdish and a learned uncle (played by Anupam Kher) who is often in their drawing room watching Sunny Leone.